 Also, note that if you're trying to do this with scholarships that aren't pell grants, you have to make sure that the scholarship's terms are that you "must" or "may" apply the funds to things other than qualified education expenses like room & board, travel, etc. In other words, scholarships that have to be for qualified education expenses can't be included in gross income.

-So check with your qualified tax professional...if you still trust them for missing a game-changer like this.
+So, as always, check with your qualified tax professional!...if you still trust them for missing a game-changer like this.